|

 for themselves how best to take care of orphans, including supporting an

-in the church building.
-Also, we have shown scriptural authority
+the church building.
+Also, we have shown scriptural authority for

 Christians.
 For that information please refer to the past four